lf-/gankra.github.io/blah/compact-unwinding/index.md

 It's a surprisingly decent fallback.

-The main question to answer is "what does a return address" look like.
+The main question to answer is "what does a return address look like?".
 If you have other kinds of debug info or can lookup modules, then you can check if the address maps to a module/function.
 Otherwise you can try eliminating things like non-canonical addresses.